Ionneto/INE5408-implementation-2/README.md

     Being able to search the nameContent Tree:
     Being able to search the wordName Tree:
     Being able to use 2 words to make search the wordName Tree:

+The Word.h and Index.h are copies from victorfeijo.
+They are not final, I'm just using them as examples for some stuff I am going to do.

+The AvlTree and the DoublyLinkedList are from ranisalt.
+They are not final, I'm just using them as examples for some stuff I am going to do.